Open-Attestation/token-registry/README.md

 deploy:token: Deploys the TradeTrust token
 ```

->**Note:**
+> **Note:**
+>
-> * The `--factory` argument is optional.
+> - The `--factory` argument is optional.
 If not provided, the task will use the default Title Escrow Factory.
-> * You can also reuse a  previously deployed Title Escrow factory by passing its address to the `--factory` argument.
+> - You can also reuse a previously deployed Title Escrow factory by passing its address to the `--factory` argument.

 #### Standalone contract

 To deploy your own modified version or your own copy of the token contract, use the `--standalone` flag:

 ```
-npx hardhat deploy:token --network mumbai --name "The Great Shipping Co." --symbol GSC --verify --standalone
+npx hardhat deploy:token --network amoy --name "The Great Shipping Co." --symbol GSC --verify --standalone
 ```

-The above command will deploy a _full token contract_ with the name _The Great Shipping Co._ under the symbol _GSC_ on the Polygon _mumbai_ network using the default Title Escrow factory.
+The above command will deploy a _full token contract_ with the name _The Great Shipping Co._ under the symbol _GSC_ on the Polygon _amoy_ network using the default Title Escrow factory.
 The contract will also be _verified_ on Etherscan.

 #### Using an existing Title Escrow factory